 Because state and local laws and regulations regulate so much of school transportation and school bus operations, many of the procedures in this section may differ from state to state.
-You should be thoroughly familiar with the laws and regulations in your state and local school district.
+The laws and regulations specific to Colorado have been incorporated into this section.
+The school buses referenced are designed to carry 16 or more students, including the driver, and fall within CDL licensing.